Stefan Kuntz: International career

+Germany manager Berti Vogts selected Kuntz for inclusion in the squad for the 1994 FIFA World Cup, but the only match he played in was the round of sixteen fixture against Belgium.
+Germany were subsequently knocked out at the quarter-finals by Bulgaria.

-At Euro 1996, Kuntz played a key role in the 1–1 draw with England in the semi-final, scoring the equalizer soon after England took the lead, as well as scoring the fifth penalty later in the shootout.
+At UEFA Euro 1996, Kuntz made regular appearances for the team and replaced the injured Jürgen Klinsmann for the semi-final against England.
+He played a key role in the game, scoring the equalizer soon after England took the lead, as well as scoring the fifth German penalty in the shootout which took it into sudden death.
 During his international career, Kuntz obtained 25 caps, scoring six goals.
 None of these caps ended in a defeat for Germany (20 wins, one win after penalty shootout and four draws), which is the German record for most caps without defeat.
+In 1998, his shirt was prominently featured in the Three Lions 98 music video due to the way his name was pronounced in English.

+International goals

 Post-playing career

 From 2006 to 2008, Kuntz was the athletic director of VfL Bochum.
-Between 2008 and 2016, he was the chairman of the board of 1.
+Between 2008 and 2016, he was the board chairman of 1.
 FC Kaiserslautern.

-As coach of Germany U21 he won the UEFA European Under-21 Championship twice: in 2017, his side beat Spain 1–0 in the final, and in 2021, Germany defeated Portugal by the same scoreline.
+As coach of Germany U21 he gained an impressive record by reaching the UEFA European Under-21 Championship final thrice: in 2017, 2019 and 2021; his side won two out of three finals, first beat Spain 1–0 in the final, and in 2021, Germany defeated Portugal by the same scoreline.

-On 19 September 2021, he was appointed as the new head coach of the Turkish national team.
+On 19 September 2021, he was appointed the new head coach of the Turkey national team.
+He was then fired from the position on 20 September 2023, after two poor games against Armenia and Japan and a rather underwhelming performance at the UEFA Euro 2024 qualifying, despite at the time, Turkey were in second place with three wins, one draw and one loss; it was largely believed that Kuntz's increasing unpopularity with many Turkish football fans led to his dismissal.

+Personal life

+Stefan's father Günter, played for Borussia Neunkirchen throughout the 1960s and early 1970s with Günter himself attending Stefan's inaugural game with Neunkirchen.